atgp/mariadbConvertOldTypes/README.md

 ## Tags example:
 datetime /* mariadb-5.3 */

 decimal(7,3) /*old*/

 ## Procedure name :
     convertOldTypes()

 ## Note for phpMyAdmin :
-Delete delimiter at beginning and end
+Delete delimiter at beginning and end.

 PhpMyAdmin manages delimiter himself, this is under the SQL field.

 Modify Delimiter from ; to // (for example).

 ## Launch procedure :